microsoft/hands-on-lab-acs-teams/docs/workshop.md

 <details>
 <summary>Toggle solution</summary>

+Inside the Azure Communication Services resource, go to the `Phone Numbers` tab:

 Click on the `+ Get` button to buy a new phone number.
 Select a country and the `Toll-free` option, then click on `Search`.

 Select one of the available phone numbers and click on add `Add to cart`.
 Click on `Review + buy` and then `Buy`.